 Organisational measures include extensive staff training.
-All school staff are trained.
+All staff are trained.
 This training is delivered live and covers all aspects of Data Protection awareness.
 Key themes are explained, including lawful basis, consent, and breach and subject access request awareness.
 The training is based on 'lessons learned' from other schools, action taken by the ICO and incidents reported in the press.
 There is discussion, questions and debate.
-It includes an assessment which must be passed (75% is the pass score) in order for the attendee to obtain a certificate of completion.
+It includes an assessment which must be passed (75% is the pass score), the school holds a register of attendance and scores.